-36. Section 8(1) provides that an approved device, in relation to the electronic monitoring of an offender either in relation to a court disposal or on release from prison on licence, is an electronic device prescribed in regulations made by the Scottish Ministers.

-37. Section 8(2) provides that the type of device that may be specified in regulations made by the Scottish Ministers is limited to devices to either monitor an offender's whereabouts or whether they have consumed, taken, or ingested alcohol, drugs or other substances.
+- 33.34.
+Section 8(1) provides that an approved device, in relation to the electronic monitoring of an offendera relevant person either in relation to a court disposal or on release from prison on licence, is an electronic device prescribed in regulations made by the Scottish Ministers. - 35.
+Section 8(2) provides that the type of device that may be specified in regulations made by the Scottish Ministers is limited toincludes devices to either monitor a relevant person'sn offender's whereabouts (including being at or not at a particular place) or detect whether they have consumed, taken, or ingested alcohol, drugs or other substances (and to measure at which the level of alcohol, drugs or other substances). - 34.36.
+Section 8(3) provides that regulations under (1) may include apparatus linked to a device as well as the prescribing device itself.